 - An arbitration (2013) concerned with an insurers’ liability to indemnify its insured under a Bermuda Form policy in connection with claims for breast cancer allegedly suffered by post-menopausal women as a result of using the insured’s hormone replacement therapy drug products.

-Jawdat is ranked in the directories as a leading junior in the fields of insurance and international arbitration, and he was nominated by Chambers and Partners for the Insurance Junior of the Year Award 2014.
+Jawdat is ranked in the directories as a leading junior in the fields of insurance and reinsurance, commercial litigation and international arbitration, and he was nominated by Chambers and Partners for the Insurance Junior of the Year Award in 2014.